The Research Project

 In 2015-2016, the first edition of ISCAD started exploring this heritage and questioning its future by taking into account two fundamental hermeneutic categories of 20th-century research: “Struttura/Poesia” and “Figura” (see brochure).
 In 2016-2017, the second edition of ISCAD focused on the Dantean categories of “Allegoria” and “Contrapasso” (see brochure).
 In 2017-2018, ISCAD explored the categories of “Authorship” and “Readership” (see brochure).
 In 2018-2019, the fourth edition of ISCAD hosted the 137th Annual Meeting of the Dante Society of America and studied the categories of “Plurilingualism” and “Visibile Parlare” (see brochure).
 During the Covid-19 Pandemic, ISCAD paused, and our team pursued a different activity: Toronto Salutes Dante, a series of multilingual readings of Dante’s Inferno and interviews online open-access.

-Since 2015, this research project and its network have been constantly growing and in 2016-2017 they obtained the scientific endorsement of the Dante Society of America, as well as the generous support of a Connection Grant awarded by SSRHC.
+Since 2015, this research project and its network have constantly been growing and obtained the scientific endorsement of the Dante Society of America, as well as the generous support of a Connection Grant awarded by SSRHC.

 We are looking forward to seeing you in Toronto!